Sajid030/number_recognition/README.md

 1. Data Preprocessing: The input images are reshaped into a 1D array and normalized to have pixel values in the range of 0-1.
 The target labels are one-hot encoded.

-2. Neural Network Model: A Sequential model is created with multiple layers, including Dense layers and Dropout layers to prevent overfitting.
+2. Neural Network Model: I created a Sequential model with multiple layers, including Dense layers and Dropout layers to prevent overfitting.

 3. Model Training: The model is compiled with an appropriate loss function and optimizer.
 It is then trained on the training dataset with a specified number of epochs and batch size.